Biography of President Hopey

 Collaborative Planning, Clear Vision

-President Christopher E. Hopey, Ph.D., has presided over an era of unprecedented success at Merrimack College, marked by record applications and enrollments at both the graduate and undergraduate levels, significant growth in faculty ranks, the completion of a successful major capital campaign, and investment in the college’s first new residence halls, academic buildings and athletics facilities in decades.
+President Christopher E. Hopey, Ph.D., has presided over an era of unprecedented success at Merrimack College, marked by record applications and enrollments at both the graduate and undergraduate levels, significant growth in faculty ranks, the completion of a successful major capital campaign, and transformative investment in new residence halls, academic buildings and athletics facilities.

 Before leading Merrimack, Dr. Hopey was vice president and dean of the College of Professional Studies at Northeastern University.
 Previously, he was vice dean at the Graduate School of Education at the University of Pennsylvania.

 He served as president of the Association of Independent Colleges and Universities of Massachusetts and has been elected to the board of directors of the National Association of Independent Colleges and Universities.